paulghaddad/cs-programming/README.md

   * a member of an aggregate
   * can be unnamed (ie anonymous)
 * Functions as return values
+  * For example, the derivative of a function is itself a function.
 * Using `let`